20 Tips for Enjoying Sydney on a Budget.

 Tip 18 – Save money on eating out

 First Table is a website that offers a reduction on meals booked for the first seating of either lunch or dinner that will make budget travellers smile.
 The site offers some great quality options and reduces costs by up to 50%.
 Find out all the details here.

 The Fork is part of the Tripadvisor family and offers deals of up to 30% off dining around the world.
 Some popular Sydney restaurants listed include the breakfast institution Bills, Silversters in Bulletin Place and Saki in Double Bay.

 Tip 19 – Hunt down happy hours

-Sydney can be an expensive place to grab a drink, but if you are in the know, you can find bargain drinks in even the finest establishments.
+Sydney can be an expensive place to grab a drink, but you can find bargain drinks in even the finest establishments if you are in the know.